suryadipnag/openstack-vim-driver/docs/user-guide/infrastructure-templates.md

 # Infrastructure Templates

-The API for create and find infrastructure requests specifies templates are passed to the driver to describe the infrastructure.
-These templates can be of any type supported by a driver.
+Infrastructure Templates are text files which describe infrastructure and can be of any type supported by this driver.
 Currently the Openstack VIM driver supports two template types, however one of them is only usable when creating infrastructure:

 | Template Type | Create Infrastructure | Find Infrastructure |
 | --- | --- | --- |
 | TOSCA | Y | Y |
 | HEAT | Y | N |

 Heat is generally easier to use as Tosca requires translation, so it's behaviour depends on whether the types used can be translated or not.
+The API for create and find infrastructure requests specifies that templates are passed to the driver to describe the infrastructure.

 # Heat Support